Victor and Victrola Sales

 Our Sales Philosophy

-Selling phonographs is not our primary business.
-We remain focused on restoration and repair work, appraisals and historical research on Victor products.
-However we occasionally come across very good Victors or Victrolas at estate sales, auctions and other venues which we can purchase for a reasonable price.
-Also, in rare instances, we will restore a machine for a customer who is ultimately unable to pay for the completed product.
+Selling phonographs is not our source of livelihood.
+We remain focused on appraisals and historical research on Victor products.
+However we occasionally come across very good Victors or Victrolas at estate sales, auctions and other venues which we have purchased for a reasonable price.
+Also, in rare instances, we have restored a machine for a customer who is ultimately unable to pay for the completed product.

 For example, if you pick up a common phonograph in average attic-stored condition, say a Victrola XI, at a local flea market for $150.00, then congratulations!
 That is a very reasonable deal in today’s market.
 However, when you get it home, you may find that the motor is seized-up or thumping, the soundbox is damaged and most of the plating is pretty well worn away.
 Some parts may even be missing entirely.
 You can send the motor out for a rebuild at a few hundred bucks, have someone repair the soundbox for another $75, and you’ll be good to go with the mechanics.
 If you are mechanically inclined and have the time to do all the repair work yourself, and if you have access to parts lists and repair information, you can save a wad of cash and will likely have a reasonably well functioning phonograph.
 But then to make it look decent, you’ll have to replate the nickel hardware, and probably spend many evenings refinishing the cabinet.
 By the time you are done, you can have upwards of $600.00 or more tied-up in the work, and unless you have used the proper finishing materials and processes, along with vacuum veneer presses, fuming tanks and HVLP spray systems, you can easily end-up with a mediocre result.
 However, as stated above, we are not here to compete with do-it-yourselfers, nor do we criticize those who wish to complete a phonograph restoration on their own.
 More power to you!
 We simply marketing to a different customer base; those who want high-quality "turnkey" phonographs that are authentic and warranted to operate as new.